Dolphin (emulator): Graphical improvements

-Like many other console emulators on PC, Dolphin supports arbitrary resolutions, whereas the GameCube and Wii only support up to 480p., or 576i with interlaced video, if EU firmware is run.
+Like many other console emulators on PC, Dolphin supports arbitrary resolutions, whereas the GameCube and Wii only support up to 480p, or 576i if EU firmware is run.

 Dolphin can load customized texture maps.
 These can also be of higher resolution than the original textures.
 The emulator also has the ability to export a game's textures in order for graphic artists to modify them.

 Dolphin can output stereoscopic 3D graphics on any platform Dolphin runs.
 Special hardware such as Nvidia 3D Vision is also supported.
 The ability to play games in stereoscopic 3D is a feature the original consoles never had, although Nintendo did originally plan to release a stereoscopic 3D add-on screen for the GameCube.

 Additional features to further enhance the graphics quality are also available.
 Dolphin supports spatial anti-aliasing, anisotropic filtering, post-processing pixel shaders, and a widescreen hack for forcing widescreen output on games that do not support it natively.
 Games can also achieve higher-than-intended frames per second.

 Reception

 The Dolphin emulator has been well received by the gaming community, with the program's ability to run games at a higher resolution than the GameCube and Wii's native 480p resolution receiving particular praise from the gaming community.
 PC Gamer editor Wes Fenlon called it "one of the only emulators to make many games better" and praised it for continually "making major, sometimes huge improvements to compatibility and performance".
 Wololo.net praised the system's high compatibility.

 Dolphin has been used by some people as a tool to mitigate certain shortcomings for gamers; in 2012, business owner and father Mike Hoye, who had been playing The Legend of Zelda: The Wind Waker with his daughter and realized that the game referred to the main character as a male individual regardless of the inputted name, changed all of the game's cutscene dialogue text to refer to a girl instead of a boy by editing it through a hex editor, testing out the game's ISO using Dolphin.
-The emulator's Netplay feature has been described by ArsTechnica to be serving as an alternative to the discontinued Nintendo Wi-Fi Connection.
+The emulator's Netplay feature has been described by Ars Technica to be serving as an alternative to the discontinued Nintendo Wi-Fi Connection.

 As of March 2017, Dolphin has approximately 50,000 daily active users, according to Dolphin's opt-in analytics.